ynput/OpenPype/website/docs/module_ftrack.md

 Change status of next task from `Not started` to `Ready` when previous task is approved.

-Multiple detailed rules for next task update can be configured in the presets.
+Multiple detailed rules for next task update can be configured in the settings.

 ### Delete Avalon ID from new entity